-At first blush, the proposal with the lowest fee may seem to represent the lowest cost approach.
-Both proposals may provide the same number of meetings, the same number of site visits and both may claim to deliver CDs at the conclusion of the design process.
-However, it is important to consider all facets of the consultants’ role on the project to gain an appreciation of the potential “hidden costs” for the project.
+At first blush, the proposal with the lowest fee may seem to represent the lowest-cost approach.
+Both proposals may provide the same number of meetings, the same number of site visits, and both may claim to deliver CDs at the conclusion of the design process.
+However, it is important to consider all facets of the consultants' role to appreciate the potential "hidden costs" for the project.
 It can be the difference between providing a complete set of plans and triangles on a floor plan.

-The level of service, attention to detail, and proactive trouble-shooting will affect errors, omissions, delays and change orders.
-If the alternative deliverable is a CD set with triangles on a floor plan, you are comparing “apples to oranges”.
-Without cabling detail, and any other proactive efforts to avoid problems, the value of the two proposals is not equal.
+The level of service, attention to detail, and proactive trouble-shooting will affect errors, omissions, delays, and change orders.
+If the alternative deliverable is a CD set with triangles on a floor plan, you are comparing "apples to oranges."
+Without cabling detail, and any other proactive efforts to avoid problems, the two proposals' values are not equal.

 Then and Now

-As NTI approached the year 2000, it was common for us to be hired to fix or arrest an existing problem, or provide a solution for a foreseen challenge.
-At that time, prior to our involvement, there was often no one charged with the overall technology scope.
+As NTI approached the year 2000, it was common for us to be hired to fix or arrest an existing problem or provide a solution for a foreseen challenge.
+At that time, before our involvement, there was often no one charged with the overall technology scope.

-For example, one of our earliest projects involved walking a college campus to document where cable had been laid years before across the campus.
+For example, one of our earliest projects involved walking a college campus to document where the cable had been laid years before across the campus.
 Digging associated with recent new construction on the campus was routinely cutting existing cables.
-The college had no existing condition (as-built) drawings for the campus’ cabling layout.
-We did not calculate the cost to the college of that omission, but the multiple cut cables during expansion, the systems down time, cable repair and construction delays were certainly far more than having had as-built drawings created initially.
+The college had no existing condition (as-built) drawings for the campus' cabling layout.
+We did not calculate the cost to the college of that omission, but the multiple cut cables during expansion, the systems downtime, cable repair, and construction delays were certainly far more than having had as-built drawings created initially.

 A dozen years after Y2K, we find the same challenges in addressing technology systems design as we did when we started 15 years ago.
 Two differences stand out.
 One is that our body of work and associated experience now includes over 740 projects.
-So today our first time clients are usually referred by an owner, operator or architect who has experience with us preventing headaches and saving them money.
-The other difference is that our new client’s problem is seldom because no one was responsible for the technology scope before we arrived.
+Today, our first-time clients are usually referred by an owner, operator, or architect who has experience with us preventing headaches and saving them money.
+The other difference is that our new client's problem is seldom because no one was responsible for the technology scope before we arrived.

 The challenge today is not from the absence of technology drawings.